 You can see on the following screen capture a Live Folder submenu.
 The My Project Folder opens a submenu with, at the first position, an entry to open the folder itself and, below, the three subfolders in that folder.
 This Live Folder menu can be open using the shortcut Shift + Control + P.

 Finally you can also include documents in your Live Folder.
 If you check the Include documents option, by default, all documents are included.
-You can select which files are included or excluded using the Include or Exclude radio buttons and the text box below to list file extensions to include or exclude (separated by spaces).
+You can select which files are included or excluded using the Include or Exclude radio buttons and the text box below to list:

 This second example shows a Live Folder with two levels of subfolders and including documents (for this screen capture, icons size was reduced to 16 px).In the Customize window, Live folders are identified in the Type column.